-No specific hazard sources were documented in the DOEHRS in 2010 (Reference 1).
+No specific hazard sources were documented in DOEHRS from 2008 to 2012 (Reference 1).

 6 Endemic Diseases

 This document lists the endemic diseases reported in the region, its specific health risks and severity and general health information about the diseases.
 CENTCOM Modification (MOD) 12 (Reference 5) lists deployment requirements, to include immunizations and chemoprophylaxis, in effect during the timeframe of this POEMS.